-As the seventy-fifth anniversary approaches of Allied victory in WW2 there remains an unanswered question over the events of the period, an unresolved mystery, an unsaid event that is left untouched and neglected.
+SEventy five years after the end of WW2 there remains an unanswered question over the events of the period, an unresolved mystery, an unsaid event that is left untouched and neglected.

 In 1945, a million German prisoners of war simply disappeared.